 Blaich has performed in concert venues and festivals throughout the United States, Europe, and Russia with such recitalists as Thomas Hampson, Paula Murrihy, Klemens Sander, and Sari Gruber.
 Recent highlights with Murrihy include recitals at Teodor Currentzis’ International Diaghilev Festival, Performance Santa Fe’s Festival of Song, and in concert venues across Europe.
 She also worked with Murrihy and composer John Harbison in preparation for the world premiere of Harbison’s Sixth Symphony with the Boston Symphony Orchestra.
 Blaich and Murrihy’s first album, I Will Walk With My Love: Folk-Inspired Songs and Myths, was just released on Orchid Classics this October to great acclaim.

 As a guest artist, Blaich has given song recitals and master classes at universities and colleges throughout the U.S. In addition to her collaborations with singers, she has performed as a chamber music partner with members of the Colorado, Lydian, and Miro string quartets.
 She has also served as a coach and rehearsal pianist for the Boston Symphony Orchestra, the Handel and Haydn Society, and Odyssey Opera.

-Tanya Blaich attended the University Paris-Sorbonne, and graduated with high honors from Walla Walla College.
-Blaich moved to Vienna to pursue her love for the German Lied repertoire, eventually earning a diploma with distinction in performance from the Vienna Conservatory in vocal accompaniment and chamber music.
-She subsequently completed both her M.M. and D.M.A. from New England Conservatory.
+Tanya Blaich attended the University Paris-Sorbonne and graduated from Walla Walla College in Washington.
+She moved to Vienna to pursue her passion for the German Lied repertoire, earning a diploma in performance from the Vienna Conservatory in vocal accompaniment and chamber music.
+She subsequently earned both her M.M. and D.M.A. degrees from New England Conservatory.